STS Senior Capstones (Spring 2026)

 In this capstone course students will integrate STS skills and knowledge learned, and apply this to the field of human services.
 The course will address the current multidisciplinary problems facing this field.
 Topics will include homelessness, food insecurity, structure of social service programs and insurances, mental health, and legal issues including immigration.
 Students will evaluate the application of personal ethics, setting of boundaries, and dealing with stress for providers of human services.
 In addition, the course will assist students in preparing for their career after graduation.
 This will include resume writing and interview skills.

-STS 400W - Senior Seminar - Qualitative Methods in STS Research (two sections offered)
+STS 400W - Senior Seminar - Qualitative Methods in STS Research (two sections)

-STS 400W - Senior Seminar - Academic Research & Report Writing (two sections offered)
+STS 400W - Senior Seminar - Interdisciplinary Research: Science, Technology & Society (two sections)

 Prof. Michael Passero | ONLINE | 3 credits | CRN: 21928